ashirwad/daylight-hours/README.md

 Recently, I came across an interesting [visualization](https://github.com/cararthompson/30DayChartChallenge2023?tab=readme-ov-file#day-11---circular----rstats) on LinkedIn by Cara Thompson.
 It showed daylight hours in Edinburgh in a circular format, and that inspired me to build a small [Shiny App](https://ashirwad-barnwal.shinyapps.io/daylight-hours/) where you can pick any location on Earth and see how daylight hours change throughout the year.

-Here are a few examples from places I’ve lived in or visited:
+Here are a few examples from places I’ve lived in or visited or are really interesting:

 ### Ranchi, Jharkhand, India (Hometown)